satheswaran43/py-practice/README.md

-python basic problems on the starting of altalya
+python basic problems on the starting of altalya class